Cognitive Sovereignty — How To Think For Yourself When AI Thinks For You by Steve Raju

 Steve Raju

-Steve Raju has spent his career watching what technology actually does to people — not in theory, but up close.
+Steve Raju has spent his career watching what technology actually does to people.
+Not in theory, but up close.
 He started as a programmer, shifted into copywriting and marketing, and for the last several years has been helping businesses adopt AI as a consultant.

 That last job is what made this book necessary.
 When you spend your days getting companies excited about AI, you also spend your days watching the human side of the equation go unexamined.
 People optimising for output while something quieter heads the other way.